Bills hold on to beat Dolphins in play-off thriller

 With Tua Tagovailoa and Teddy Bridgewater out injured, out-of-form Miami had to start their third-choice quarterback, rookie Skylar Thompson, and the Bills soon looked set for a blowout win.

-Quarterback Josh Allen found Dawson Knox for a nine-yard touchdown before James Cook rushed into the end zone and Tyler Bass kicked a field goal early in the second quarter.
+Allen found Dawson Knox for a nine-yard touchdown before James Cook rushed into the end zone and Tyler Bass kicked a field goal early in the second quarter.

 A couple of Allen interceptions helped the Dolphins work their way back into the game, with three straight field goals before Thompson's touchdown pass to Mike Gesicki allowed Miami to level things up.

-A field goal edged the Bills back in front right before the half but, on their first possession of the second half, Miami forced an Allen fumble and defensive end Zach Sieler recovered it to give the Dolphins a surprise lead.
+A field goal edged the Bills back in front right before the half but, on their first possession of the third quarter, Miami forced an Allen fumble and defensive end Zach Sieler recovered it to give the Dolphins a surprise lead.

-But Miami chucked away their lead as they opted to throw on three-and-19, and Bills cornerback Kaiir Elam intercepted to give Allen the chance to pick out Cole Beasley for a six-yard score.
+But Miami chucked it away as they opted to throw on three-and-19 and Bills cornerback Kaiir Elam intercepted to give Allen the chance to pick out Cole Beasley for a six-yard score.

 On Buffalo's next drive, Gabe Davis kept his feet inbounds to make a 23-yard touchdown catch and make it 34-24 to the Bills.